Big Brother 2 (American season): Summary

 The final three HouseGuests then competed in the first round of the three-part final Head of Household competition.
 For the first two rounds the HouseGuest completed for points which would determine who would proceed to the final round.
 The first part of the competition saw Monica, Nicole, and Will determining which HouseGuest was being described by a specific adjective used by a former HouseGuest, with points being given for correct answers.
 Will was the winner with 5, Nicole in second on 4 and Monica in third with 3 points.
-The second round of the competition saw the HouseGuest complete an obstacle course of various household chours with in 6 minutes.
+The second round of the competition saw the HouseGuest complete an obstacle course of various household chores with in 6 minutes.
 Time was not a factor, instead points were awarded for each task completed; Nicole was the winner with 7, Monica was in second with 6 and Will came in last with 5.
 Once the scores were added up, it was Nicole(11 points) and Will (10 points) who would progress to the final round of the competition.
 Following the September 11th attacks, the rule stating that the HouseGuests would not be informed of world news was broken, and Monica learned that her cousin Tamitha had been in the buildings at the time of the attacks.
 Though the HouseGuests were initially only given the basics of the events that had occurred, they were later given a more detailed description of the events.
 On Day 77, Nicole and Will competed in the final round of the Head of Household competition, which saw the two being asked seven questions about their former housemates' experiences during their time in the house.
 Nicole was the winner, making her the final Head of Household of the season; she then chose to evict Monica from the house, making Nicole and Will the final two HouseGuests.